nataliyah123/TYPHOID_SCREENER/README.md

 1. Choose an open issue.
 2. Make a new branch.
 I will not accept your pull request if you have made changes on the master branch.
+3. Once you are done with the issue.
+Submit it as a PR.
+4. Mention the issue number in your PR.

 ## Installation